Unlock zen with this naturally-occurring amino acid

-We only choose reputable companies that subject their products to strict third-party testing.
-All the products are made according to Good Manufacturing Practice (GMP) regulations.
+We only choose reputable companies that use strict testing and comply with Good Manufacturing Practice (GMP) regulations.
 You can rest assured each product here contains exactly what it says it does.

 These products contain pure l-theanine, without additives, GMOs, and useless fillers.

 We also included products containing other ingredients for added benefit.
-This was the case for Pure Bulk L-Theanine & Melatonin, Sports Research L-Theanine & Caffeine, and Life Extension Theanine XR.
+This was the case for Morphogen Sleep, Pure Bulk L-Theanine & Melatonin, Sports Research L-Theanine & Caffeine, Life Extension Theanine XR, and Performance Lab Caffeine+.